qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 Selenium is battle tested, but it has several moving parts and does not execute particularly fast.
 So I tend to automate only a few scenarios, and leave the rest to non-visual unit tests.
-Those Selenium based scenario tests help, but it costs mental energy to interpret the results.
-[ME: +waarom?]
+Those Selenium based scenario tests help, but interpreting the result of the unit tests in the UI cost mental energy to interpret the results: you have to make the mapping between what the tests tell you, and how it looks on the screen in your imagination.
+For instance: It is useful to know that a specific validation failure will disable submitting on a forms model, but what does it look like?

 I tend not to look at the UI enough, so that suboptimal interaction patterns stay in the UI longer than they should.
+I was one of those people who would go: "My tests are great, now I don't have to click through the UI all the time".
+When I hear something like that now, I cringe.
+I knew in theory that, apart from observing users, reflectively using the application yourself is a powerful feedback mechanism.
+Yet some states are hard to achieve in a test situation, and doing this in production is not necessarily feasible.
+So when, after a long time, I am finally brave to click through the UI, I go "Oh. this is ... bad!".
+And because it is slow and cumbersome, I can't immediately fix it, and the pattern repeats.

+It helps me to see the UI in action, but I also don't want to watch all the test runs all the time, including browsers spawning etc. It also doesn't help if I have to wait for <span class="underline">that slow screen in the legacy app</span> every time, and wait for the mail to be sent, travel around the world, and received all the time.
 [ME: dit punt mag wel wat verder uitgewerkt worden]

-End-to-end tests can be fast, if you design the front-end and backend system(s) for speed [ME: for enabling fast testing? met evt link naar hexagonal testing post].
+End-to-end tests can be fast, if you [design the front-end and backend system(s) for fast test runs](/2020/09/17/test-architecture.html).
 I have done this, but in existing systems that option is not always available.
+Rather it is something we have to work towards.
+This is an area where a modular browser testing tool like Cypress can come in handy.

 ## Why Cypress